GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Pursue Greater use of Passwordless Multi-factor Authentication</h4>
     <p class="usa-alert__text">
       When a PIV credential is impractical, the Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication (WebAuthN).
-The strategy encourages agencies to pursue greater use of passwordless multi-factor authentication.
+The strategy encourages agencies to pursue greater use of passwordless and phishing-resistant multi-factor authentication.
     </p>
   </div>
 </div>

-While moving to a zero trust architecture can be a multi-year journey, most agencies have reduced their use of passwords through a FIDO2 pilot in only a couple of weeks to months.
+While moving to a zero trust architecture can be a multi-year journey, most agencies using modern platforms or FedRAMP access management tools have reduced their password usage through a FIDO2 pilot in only a couple of weeks to months.
 This playbook is a tool designed to assist agency ICAM program managers and enterprise and application architects in reducing or altogether removing passwords at their agency or within applications.
 While using this playbook is optional, implementing phishing-resistant authenticators for your workforce is required.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
 Other IT program participants, including program managers and application teams, may find value incorporating this playbook in their planning.

 ## Key Terms

 These are key terms used throughout this playbook.
 A linked term denotes an official term from a federal policy, a National Institute of Standards and Technology (NIST) glossary, or a NIST publication.
 An unlinked term is defined for this playbook.
+- [Authentication Factor](https://csrc.nist.gov/glossary/term/authentication_factor){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}) - The three types of authentication factors are something you know, something you have, and something you are.
+Every authenticator has one or more authentication factors.
 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
+- [Fast IDentity Online (FIDO) 2] - FIDO2 is a FIDO specification, Client-to-Authenticator Protocol (CTAP), and a World Wide Web Consortium (W3C) standard, Web Authentication (WebAuthN).
+FIDO2 is backwards compatible with its predecessor, FIDO Universal 2nd Factor (U2F).
 - [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - [FIDO Platform Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A type of authenticator built into a client device.
 This can be implemented with hardware, such as a Trusted Platform Module (TPM) chip, to store the private keys.
 A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
 - [FIDO Roaming Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authenticator external to the client device that can connect to it using protocols such as Universal Serial Bus (USB), Near Field Communication (NFC), or Bluetooth (BT).
-Usually, keys are encrypted by another key on the roaming authenticator and then stored on the server.
+Colloquially called a security key, private keys are encrypted by another key on the roaming authenticator and then stored on a server.
 This allows the roaming authenticator to secure an unlimited number of keys theoretically.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
-Multi-factor authentication can be performed using a multi-factor authentication or by a combination of authenticators that provide different factors.
-The three authentication factors are something you know, something you have, and something you are.
-- Only Locally Trusted (OLT) - A Public Key Infrastructure used internally to an agency and not trusted outside of an agency boundary.
+- Only Locally Trusted (OLT) - A Public Key Infrastructure used internally by an organization and not trusted outside a security boundary.
 Examples of an OLT PKI are Active Directory Certificate Services for domain controllers.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
 - [Phishing-resistant Authentication](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#references){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
 - [PIV Credential](https://csrc.nist.gov/glossary/term/piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A credential that authoritatively binds an identity (and, optionally, additional attributes) to the authenticated cardholder that is issued, managed, and used in accordance with the PIV standards.
 These credentials include public key certificates stored on a PIV Card as well as other authenticators bound to a PIV identity account as derived PIV credentials.